Gabriella439/nixos-in-production/manuscript/Architecture.md

 In the complete architecture, this central build server (the "hub") only *initiates* builds using Nix's support for [remote builds](https://nixos.org/manual/nix/stable/advanced-topics/distributed-builds.html) but the actual builds are carried out by separate build servers for each supported platform (the "spokes").
 In a simpler version of this architecture you might be able to get away with just a hub and no spokes if you only need to build for one platform.

 You might wonder why we even need the central build server at all.
-For example, if we're using GitHub then in theory we could initiate the builds directly on the spokes without going through an intermediate build server.
+In theory we could initiate the builds directly on the spokes without going through an intermediate build server.

 However, there are a few important advantages to initiating all builds on a central server: